Chart Color Schemes

 AreaSearch assessment of residential development activity positions Plympton among the top 25% of areas assessed nationwide

 Plympton has recorded approximately 208 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 1,040 homes were approved, with an additional 77 approved in FY-26 so far.
-On average, each dwelling accommodates 2.1 new residents per year over these five years, reflecting strong demand that supports property values.
+Over the past five financial years, from FY-21 to FY-25, around 1,040 homes have been approved, with an additional 90 approved in FY-26 so far.
+On average, each dwelling has accommodated about 2.1 new residents per year over these five years, reflecting strong demand that supports property values.

-New homes are being built at an average expected construction cost of $257,000.
-This financial year has seen $116.5 million in commercial approvals, indicating robust local business investment.
-Compared to Greater Adelaide, Plympton exhibits moderately higher development activity, with 18.0% above the regional average per person over this five-year period.
-This maintains good buyer choice while supporting existing property values.
-New development consists of 40.0% standalone homes and 60.0% attached dwellings, reflecting a trend towards denser development that provides accessible entry options appealing to downsizers, investors, and entry-level buyers.
+The average construction cost value of new homes being built is approximately $257,000.
+This financial year has seen around $116.5 million in commercial approvals, indicating robust local business investment.
+Compared to Greater Adelaide, Plympton exhibits moderately higher development activity, with an 18.0% increase per person over the five-year period, offering good buyer choice while sustaining existing property values.
+New developments comprise 40.0% standalone homes and 60.0% attached dwellings, shifting from the area's current housing composition of 58.0% houses.
+This denser development trend provides accessible entry options, appealing to downsizers, investors, and first-time buyers.

 Frequently Asked Questions - Development